brianhigh/computing_bootcamp/performance/Bottlenecks.md

 **Software**

+- Perform a usability study to see how users work
 - Review your code looking for redundant loops
+- Did you reivent the wheel?
-- Look for alternative packages or libraries which use native code for computation
+    - Often times third party packages or libraries use native code which is faster than interpreted code

 **Resources**